The Lost Garden

 Forgiving sins indeed!!
 Kill him!!“

-The first sticks and stones began to be thrown at the Prince and all his friends
+The first sticks and stones began to be thrown at the Prince and all

 ran away, terrified that they would be killed as well.